sparkflows/sparkflows-docs/docs/user-guide/web-app/creating-anlaytics-app.rst

 - *Name* : Name of the new analytics app
 - *category* : Category of the new analytics app
 - *Description* : Description of the new analytics app
-- *Execution Type:* : Select execution type i.e notebook and select notebook from the available notebook list
+- *Execution Type:* : Select execution type i.e notebook or workflow.
+- *Project List* : Select project from the list where you want to create app.
+- *Notebook/Workflow List* : List will contain either notebook list or Worklows list coming under selected project depending upon execution type.

   .. figure:: ../../_assets/web-app/create.PNG
       :alt: web-app